kubernetes-sigs/node-feature-discovery/demo/README.md

     -a APPLICATION_NAME     run the pods with APPLICATION_NAME application.
                             APPLICATION_NAME can be one of parsec or cloverleaf
 ```

+### Source for the Demo Images
+The Dockerfiles for the demo images can be found in [docker-images](docker-images/).
+The Dockerfile for the PARSEC demo is [Dockerfile-PARSEC](docker-images/Dockerfile-PARSEC) and the CloverLeaf demo is [Dockerfile-CloverLeaf](docker-images/Dockerfile-CloverLeaf).
+The demo images are hosted in `quay.io` under the `kubernetes_incubator` organization.

 <!-- Links -->
 [parsec]: http://parsec.cs.princeton.edu/